-Our results come closest to testing the key assumption of many models of group lending: peer monitoring can solve the moral hazard problem in lending to people who have no appreciable collateral.
-We find that the more inherently "nosey" people there are in your loan group, the less likely you are to have troubles repaying your loan.
-We prefer the simple interpretation that nosey people look over the fences at each other and discourage moral hazard.
+Compared to the existing literature, our results come closest to testing the key assumption of many group lending models: peer monitoring can solve the moral hazard problem in lending to people who have no appreciable collateral.
+We find that the more inherently nosy people there are in your loan group, the less likely you are to have troubles repaying your loan.
+We prefer the simple interpretation that nosy people look over the fences at each other and discourage moral hazard.
 To a large extent, this simple interpretation may also be warranted given our research design.
-Because the loan program women who participated in our field experiment did not know who they were monitoring, their decisions could not be conditioned on individual characteristics and, in this sense, our measures of the propensity to monitor are inherent.
-On top of this we control for many of the other reasons why people might get into trouble or why one might want to monitor them and still find a strong effect of inherent "nosiness."
+Because the women who participated in our field experiment did not know who they were monitoring during the experiment, their decisions to monitor could not be conditioned on individual characteristics and, in this sense, our measures of the propensity to monitor are inherent.
+On top of this we control for many of the other reasons why people might get into repayment trouble or why one might want characteristics, such as religiosity.